Course Reserves Policies

 When you add electronic articles to Moodle, we recommend that you link to the articles in our databases whenever possible in order to comply with copyright and accessibility standards.
 If you are linking to library subscription content (i.e. an article in a database), you may need to use the ezproxy prefix in the URL to ensure your students can access the content from off-campus.

 If you need to scan a book chapter, article, or other item that is not available digitally, librarians can assist you with using the Library's scanning equipment.
-The Library has two large, touch-screen book scanners, located in the Reference Area, that are available for faculty and student use.
-You scan to PDF, Word, JPEG, or TIFF and email the file to your Purchase email account or save it to a USB flash drive.
-You can then make the file available to your students on Moodle.
+The Library has three large, touch-screen book scanners for faculty and student use.
+You can scan a document to PDF, Searchable PDF, Word, JPEG, or TIFF format and email the file to your Purchase email account or save it to a USB flash drive.
+You can then make the file available in Moodle for your students.

 If you would like to make a book chapter available, keep in mind that fair use law restricts the amount of a work you may scan or copy.
 If you are requiring students to read more than 20% of a book, we recommend that you place the entire book on physical reserve.